Asian girl in striped shirt in library with dry erase marker, study group leader

 How to Become a Great Student Leader in High School

-1. Identify opportunities
+Identify leadership opportunities

-2. Build on your strengths
+Build upon your strengths

 Do you cheer—at least on the inside—when your English teacher assigns a creative writing project?
 Do you love nothing more than solving a scientific puzzle or coding an app?
-Build on those strengths because your interests and personality type will influence both how you lead now and where you go in the future.
+Build on these strengths and skills because your interests and personality type will influence how you lead now and where you go in the future.
 Imagine you’re on a school dance committee.
 If you’re a social butterfly, you might take charge of ticket sales.
 If you’re introverted and artistic, you might decorate the gym.
 Whether you’re a helper or a doer, your innate skills can help you identify a unique way to lead.
 Identify your interests and apply them to a need.

 Related: Leadership in High School: What Does It Mean?

-3. Plot a course to your goal
+Plot a course for your goals

 Even if you’re smart enough to get on the Jeopardy!
 Teen Tournament, you can learn a lot from others.
 The most successful business people make relationship building and active listening the core of their strategy.
 Open communication fosters a creative and collaborative environment perfect for growth.
 When a friend or classmate speaks, put your phone away and listen, even if you don’t share the same point of view.
 Resist the urge to interrupt or mentally plan your response.
 Value their time and input.

-5. Learn from your mistakes
+Learn from your mistakes

-6. Have a little fun
+Have a little fun with leadership

 Related: 5 Simple Ways You Can Make Studying More Fun